-As we kick off 2020, we rounded off 2019 with the two big airframe manufacturers Boeing and Airbus, released their aviation industry outlooks and forecasts for the coming decades.
+2019 was rounded off with the two big airframe manufacturers, Boeing and Airbus, releasing their aviation industry outlooks and forecasts for the coming decades.
 What do they tell us about 2020 and beyond?

 We will be taking a look at the air travel number over the last decade, and the projections for the next ten.
 We will look at the projected global air traffic forecast.
 We will dig into the numbers around fleet increase and passenger aircraft demand, and we will break down industry trends and projections by region.

 Despite the recent storms brought on by increasing public concern with climate change and global CO2 levels, Airbus' GMF reports number that shows that industry stability is much more stable than in the decade preceding it.